dataindataout/yb_day2ops/README.md

 `primaryUniverseState: Universe marked as DR failed` - a repair is required to restore the DR replication, probably after failover

+---

-`drReplicaUniverseState` (status of the target side of the replication stream)
+`drReplicaUniverseState` values (status of the target side of the replication stream)

 `drReplicaUniverseState: Unconfigured for DR` - this universe is not part of an xcluster DR configuration